jetaggart/stream-encrypted-chat/README.md

 these so encryption happens in the browser before sending a message and decryption and verification happens in the receiver's browser.

-The application preforms following steps accomplish full end-to-end encryption:
+The application performs following steps accomplish full end-to-end encryption:

 1. A user authenticates with your backend.
 2. User's app requests a Stream auth token and api key from the backend.
 The